 In April 2013, the Board of Directors replaced its previously approved share repurchase authorization of up to \$1 billion (of which \$557 million remained unused) with the current authorization for repurchases of up to \$1 billion of our common shares exclusive of shares repurchased in connection with employee stock plans, expiring on June 30, 2015.
 Under the current share repurchase authorization, shares may be purchased from time to time at prevailing prices in the open market, by block purchases, or in privately-negotiated transactions, subject to certain regulatory restrictions on volume, pricing, and timing.
-During 2013, we repurchased 1.22 million shares in open market transactions for \$82 million at an average price of \$67.59 under a previously approved share repurchase authorization.
-During 2012, we repurchased 4.55 million shares in open market transactions for \$420 million at an average price of \$73.66 under previously approved share repurchase authorizations.
-During 2011, we repurchased 6.8 million shares in open market transactions for \$420 million at an average price of \$73.66 under previously approved share repurchase authorizations.
-During 2011, we repurchased 6.8 million shares in open market transactions for \$420 million at an average price of \$73.66 under previously approved share repurchase authorizations.
-During 2011, we repurchased 6.8 million shares in open market transactions for \$420 million at an average price of \$73.66 under previously approved share repurchase authorizations.
-During 2011, we repurchased 6.8 million shares in open market transactions for \$420 million at an average price of \$73.66 under previously approved share repurchase authorizations.
+During 2013, we repurchased 1.22 million shares in open market transactions for \$82 million at an average price of \$67.59 under a previously approved share repurchase authorization and we repurchased 4.55 million shares in open market transactions for \$420 million at an average price of \$92.17 under the current authorization.
+During 2012, we repurchased 6.25 million shares in open market transactions for \$460 million at an average price of \$73.66 under previously approved share repurchase authorizations.
+During 2011, we repurchased 6.8 million shares in open market transactions for \$492 million at an average price of \$72.75 under previously approved share repurchase authorizations.
 As of February 1, 2014, the remaining authorized amount under the current authorization totaled approximately \$580 million.